 Elastomers in Space

-This event will specifically discuss and address the issues of using a elastomer materials in space.
+This webinar discussed and addressed the issues of using a elastomer materials in space.
 These materials are known to exhibit dramatic changes in behaviour below their glass transition temperature, when subjected to radiation and in zero atmosphere conditions.
 These issues can present the designer with real challenges when trying to design sealing systems or flexible vibration damping systems for use in space applications.

 - Radiation-induced Degradation of Thermal Interface Materials in Space Electronics

 Prof Roozbeh Dargazany, Associate Professor, Michigan State University